The Kalahari

 Why The Kalahari?

 The Kalahari in Botswana is everything but a typical desert.
-Known as a semi-desert, this large sandy savanna extends for 900,000 sq km, covering much of Botswana & parts of Namibia & South Africa.
+Known as a semi-desert, this large sandy savanna extends for 900,000 sq km, covering much of Botswana &amp parts of Namibia &amp South Africa.

-The Kalahari’s rust-colored valleys & sand dunes are considered the largest continuous expanse of sand on the globe & is home to a variety of endemic fauna & flora that have learned to survive in this sun-baked wilderness.
+The Kalahari’s rust-colored valleys &amp sand dunes are considered the largest continuous expanse of sand on the globe &amp is home to a variety of endemic fauna &amp flora that have learned to survive in this sun-baked wilderness.

 Explore Exclusive 4x4 Game Drives and Adventure Activities

-Here, guests can see the black-maned Kalahari lion as well as a host of predators such as the black-backed jackal, brown & spotted hyena, wild dog, cheetah & leopard.
+Here, guests can see the black-maned Kalahari lion as well as a host of predators such as the black-backed jackal, brown &amp spotted hyena, wild dog, cheetah &amp leopard.

-Activities A highlight is going on open 4x4 game drives through woodland, seasonally flooded pans & rolling grasslands in search of desert-adaptive wildlife.
+A highlight is going on open 4x4 game drives through woodland, seasonally flooded pans &amp rolling grasslands in search of desert-adaptive wildlife.
 Guests can also go on exciting walking safaris with indigenous San bushmen who can still be found living on the fringes of the desert.

-Other desert activities include quad biking, hot air balloon safaris & stargazing.
+Other desert activities include quad biking, hot air balloon safaris &amp stargazing.
 Some lodges also offer romantic sleep-outs.
 There is nothing quite like spending the night under the beautiful, African skies.

-When To Travel The Kalahari has 3 distinct safari seasons.
+The Kalahari has 3 distinct safari seasons.
 The best time to travel to the Kalahari – unlike the rest of Botswana - is during the wet months between December to March.
-Animals migrate through the park with the seasons & during these months, congregate around the pans in the Deception Valley area.
+Animals migrate through the park with the seasons &amp during these months, congregate around the pans in the Deception Valley area.

 Gallery